 The Deferred Compensation Plan allows participants to defer up to 50% of their base compensation and up to 100% of any bonus compensation.
 Participants may invest the amounts deferred in measurement funds that are the same funds offered as the investment options in the Rent-A-Center, Inc. 401(k) Retirement Savings Plan.
 We may make discretionary contributions to the Deferred Compensation Plan, which are subject to a five-year graded vesting schedule based on the participant's years of service with us.
-We are obligated to pay the deferred compensation amounts in the future in accordance with the terms of the Deferred Compensation Plan.
-Assets and associated liabilities of the Deferred Compensation Plan are included in prepaid and other assets and accrued liabilities in our consolidated balance sheets.
+We are obligated to pay the deferred compensation amounts in the future in accordance with the terms of the Deferred Compensation Plan are included in prepaid and other assets and accrued liabilities in our consolidated balance sheets.
 The deferred compensation plan liability was approximately \$2.9 million and \$2.0 million as of December 31, 2011 and 2010, respectively.
 No discretionary contributions were made for the years ended December 31, 2011, 2010 and 2009.